opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 export SITE_ENV=live
 ```

-to use the .profile in your cronjobs, simply set the following before your original stuff.
+to use the .profile environmnet with your cronjobs, simply set the following before your original cronjob.

 ```
 /bin/bash -c 'source $HOME/.profile; original cron;'
 ```
 ##### php environments

-If there is a database installed, the credentials and environment are stored in the php environment.
+If there is a database installed, the credentials and environment are stored in the php environment / fastcgi_params.
 To configure e.g. TYPO3 to use this settings, edit the localconf.php with the following:

 ```